 In most cases, the prescribing physician is considered a "learned intermediary," which means that because of his or her superior medical knowledge, and assuming he or she has been given adequate information from the manufacturer, he or she is in the best position to determine whether a particular drug or device is appropriate for a patient.
 Thus, the physician has the primary duty of advising the patient of the risks and side effects of a medication or medical device he or she prescribes.

 Now that you understand a bit about the possible parties in a medical malpractice case, you may be wondering if you have a case yourself.
 For example, if the birth of your child resulted in an injury, you may have a malpractice claim against the hospital and/or physician.
-Get a free legal evaluation of your claim today.
+Contact a medical malpractice attorney today to get answers to your questions.